danielsauter/rapid-android-development/chapter_3_using_motion_and_position_sensors.md

 ###Save a Color

 To save any color that we create by rotating our device about its three axes, we need a container that is good for storing color values.
-Processing provides us with the ```color``` type, which we looked at briefly in the previous chapter, <!--ref linkend="sec.color.type" -->.
+Processing provides us with the ```color``` type, which we looked at briefly in the previous chapter, [Using the Color Type](../display.html/#using-the-color-type).

-To implement the color picker, let's rework our <!--ref linkend="code.accelerometer" -->, and add a variable named ```swatch``` to store whatever color we pick when we tap the screen.
+To implement the color picker, let's rework our [accelerometer code](#sensorsaccelerometeraccelerometerpde), and add a variable named ```swatch``` to store whatever color we pick when we tap the screen.
 We can then display the color pick value in an area at the bottom half of the screen, as shown here:

 ![](images/sensors/AccelerometerColorPicker-sm.png)